 There’s a certain art to proper cleanliness.

 I’ve always been a rigorous hand washer, even before the COVID-19 pandemic made us all way more cognizant of our personal hygiene.
-Your hands are, after all, your primary means of interacting with your body and the world around you, which is a pretty good incentive to keep them consistently clean (y’know, if whole pandemic thing wasn’t doing it for you).
+Your hands are, after all, your primary means of interacting with your body and the world around you, which is a pretty good incentive to keep them consistently clean.
 But there’s more to washing your hands than just wiggling them around under some running water.

 First and foremost, before the washing even starts, you gotta lather up with some quality antibacterial hand soap.
-Thankfully, hand soap is nowhere near as scarce as it was at the height of the pandemic, so you can get a couple of bottles of the regular stuff at your local supermarket or pharmacy.
-Just to remember to replace it promptly when it runs out, and don’t do that dumb college thing where you fill up an empty soap bottle with water and call it soap.
+You can get a couple of bottles of the regular stuff at your local supermarket or pharmacy.
+Just remember to replace it promptly when it runs out, and don’t do that dumb college thing where you fill up an empty soap bottle with water and call it soap.
 That’s not soap, that’s water.

 Once you’re all lathered up, you want to get a nice, thorough scrub on every major surface of both hands.
 That includes the palms, the backs, the spaces between fingers, the backs of the fingers, the thumbs, the tips of the fingers, and the wrists.
 You should be scrubbing for about 20 seconds in total; if you need a helpful way to keep track, sing the happy birthday song twice.
 Personally, though, I like to sing the first verse of Queen’s “Killer Queen,” just to keep things interesting.